Security Policy Security Policy

 2. (2) Integrity:

-Accuracy of the content of information assets (i.e., prevention of the intentional falsification of information and the mistaken alteration of information, etc.)
+Accuracy of the content of information assets (i.e., prevention of the intentional falsification or accidental alteration of information, etc.)

 3. (3) Availability: